alphagov/govspeak-preview/app/assets/markdown/guide.md

 s2.
 Check numbers.
 s3.
 Love numbers.

 Steps need an extra line break after the final step (in other words, 2 full blank lines).
-If you don't do this, other markdown directly after them won't work.
+If you don't do this, other Markdown directly after them won't work.
 If you have a subheading after numbered steps, add a line break after this.

 ##Buttons